Graylog2/graylog2-server/UPGRADING.md

 ## New Functionality

 ### Index Default Configuration
-Support for configuring system index initialization defaults, and ongoing in-database index set defaults has been added.
+Support for configuring index defaults has been added:
-This adds two new Index Set-related functionalities:
 1) Adds the ability to specify Index Set initialization default settings in the server configuration file for new Graylog clusters.
 2) Adds the ability to subsequently maintain the current Index Set defaults from the System > Configurations page and through the Graylog API.